priydarshiroopak/Tiny-C/README.md

 ## Definitions

-* The lexical specification and phase structure grammar of tinyC can be found in Assignments 3 and 4, respectively, in the "problem statements" folder.
+* The lexical specification and phase structure grammar of tinyC can be found in [Assignment 3](problem_statements/Asgn3.pdf) and [Assignment 4](problem_statements/Asgn4.pdf), respectively.
-* The semantic actions for translating a tinyC program into 3-address quads are defined in Assignment 5 in the "problem statements" folder.
+* The semantic actions for translating a tinyC program into 3-address quads are defined in [Assignment 5](problem_statements/Asgn5.pdf).
-* The target code translator for generating x86-64 assembly language code from the 3-address quad array is defined in Assignment 6 in the "problem statements" folder.
+* The target code translator for generating x86-64 assembly language code from the 3-address quad array is defined in [Assignment 6](problem_statements/Asgn6.pdf).

 ## Modules: